-When visiting, please use our main front entrance on Titirangi Road, where we can offer any assistance you may need, including exhibition information, bag storage, sanitiser, contact tracing and vaccine pass scanning.
+When visiting, please use our main front entrance on Titirangi Road, where we can offer any assistance you may need, including exhibition information, bag and umbrella storage, masks and hand sanitiser.

-Once open we'll be taking the following precautions to follow government guidelines so you can enjoy a safe visit to the gallery:
+When open we'll be taking the following precautions so you can enjoy a safe visit to the gallery:

-We request that visitors over the age of 12 wear a mask and continue to maintain physical distancing while in the gallery - two metres from anyone you don't know.
+We request that visitors continue to maintain safe distancing while in the gallery - especially from anyone you don't know.
 Where possible, events will be seated and spaced out in accordance with government guidelines – please arrive early to ensure your place or book in advance when this option is available.

 Should you need help around the gallery, please ask our staff at the front desk for directions.